 RioCan is well positioned to navigate this challenging time, as our pre-eminent major market portfolio and solid balance sheet helps mitigate the impact of economic volatility.
 Desirable locations and a necessity-based and service oriented tenant mix, comprised largely of National retailers provide inherent income stability, which, combined with the strength of our experienced leadership team, have made us successful for 26 years.
 These same factors will see us through this unprecedented crisis and fuel growth long into the future.

-We are actively supporting our tenants and employees through the process of reopening, and ensuring they have the information required to reopen safely, in compliance with public health measures.
+We are actively supporting our tenants and employees and ensuring they have the information required to operate safely, and in compliance with public health measures.
 For the foreseeable future, our tenants will establish and adhere to a range of heightened health and safety protocols such as full employee compliance with all mandated sanitation, physical distancing and self-screening measures to name a few.
 Details regarding our reopening plans are as follows:

-Retailer reopenings will continue to occur gradually over a transition period.
-Some businesses have been allowed to open before others, and some have chosen to adjust their operating hours.
+There continues to be fluidity regarding business operation, with guidance varying by region.
+There continues to be some mandated and partial shut downs and some retailers have chosen to adjust their operating hours.
 We encourage guests to check shopping centre websites and social channels or contact retailers directly for up-to-date information on hours of operation.

-RioCan has diligently prepared to safeguard our guests by implementing enhanced safety protocols that follow the guidance of our provincial and municipal health authorities.
-Similar to the precautions we put in place prior to closure, we have taken appropriate steps to protect and support our guests, tenants and employees as we reopen.
+RioCan is safeguarding our guests by implementing enhanced safety protocols that follow the guidance of our provincial and municipal health authorities.
+We have taken appropriate steps to protect and support our guests, tenants and employees at our shopping centres.
 These include:

-RioCan also announced on May 4, 2020 its plans to enhance the shopping experience at its centres across Canada by launching RioCan Curbside Collect™ (“Curbside Collect”), a safe and convenient way for retail tenants and consumers to transact as businesses re-open.
+Earlier this year RioCan also announced launch of RioCan Curbside Collect™ (“Curbside Collect”), a safe and convenient way for retail tenants and consumers to transact as businesses re-open.
 Curbside Collect is a RioCan initiative designed to respond to the evolving retail landscape.
 It offers designated areas for customers to easily access their pre-ordered items from participating stores at applicable RioCan centres in a contactless way.
 The program assists businesses to safely serve returning customers.
 Longer term, Curbside Collect is expected to make it easier for merchants and shoppers to coordinate transactions on a regular basis, mitigate the cost of “last mile” logistics for RioCan tenants and drive consumer traffic and repeat visits.

 RioCan Living Residential Rental Buildings: